 Opening hours: Tue-Fri 12pm to 3pm, 6pm to 10pm, Sat 11am to 3pm, 6pm to 10pm, Sun 9am to 6pm

 Those living in the East are blessed with the arrival of Two Hana, a Korean-Western cafe at Century Square.
 Adopting a clean two-toned aesthetic, this halal-certified joint is cosy yet sleek.

 An interesting snack to munch on is the Kimchi Mac and Cheese ($9).
-Biting into these fried morsels unleashes a torrent of gooey mac and cheese dotted with dried kimchi bits.
+These fried morsel are packed with gooey mac and cheese dotted with dried kimchi bits.
 On the side is a sauce mix of chilli padi, sesame oil and kimchi jjigae paste.
 Dip these golden goodies in for some lip-numbing heat!